-A sublease in Pennsylvania, if approved in writing by the landlord or allowed in the written lease agreement allows a tenant to rent out all or part of a rental until to a third-party.
-This third-party must be approved by the landlord and pass a tenant screening process.
-The third-party assumes some or all of the obligations of the original tenant under the lease.
+The Pennsylvania sublease agreement allows an existing tenant to rent (“sublet”) all (or a portion) of a rental property to a new tenant (“sublessee”).
+Under this contract, the sublessee gains access to the property in exchange for regular, recurring payments toward the initial tenant’s rental obligation.
+The sublessee must be approved by the landlord and pass a tenant screening process.
+The sublessee assumes some or all of the obligations of the original tenant under the lease.

 Subletting Laws in Pennsylvania